inabikarilibrary/inalib/guides/textF/charge.md

 Since he has a "Boy MF Slow" charge profile, his charge time is B without the ball, and A with the ball.
 What exactly does this mean?

-When Aphrodi is in possession of the ball (walking or running with it), it takes 5 minutes and 33 seconds of in-game time for his gauge to fill from zero to maximum.
+When Aphrodi is in possession of the ball, it takes 5 minutes and 33 seconds of in-game time for his gauge to fill from zero to maximum.

 Likewise, when Aphrodi is not in possession of the ball, it takes 8 minutes and 20 seconds of in-game time for his gauge to do the same.